 I do not know anything

 The cycloxygenase inhibitors (paralen, ibuprofen, aspirin ) you've probably tried are probably not working.
 If they do not, do not use them unnecessarily.
 You have also tried "herbs, tinctures, neurological drugs" - this is a broad definition.
 What else do you mean by antidepressants ?
 Probably you were testing something serotonergic.
 Serotonin uptake inhibitors?
 GABA agonists, popular sleeping pills?
 Or the opiates they might have taken, like Alnagon?
-Codein from Alnagon slowly changes into morphine in the body and replaces chronic pain with chronic morphinism.
+Codein from Alnagon slowly changes into morphine and replaces chronic pain with chronic morphinism.
 I know exactly what you're talking about when you say it's "not going to try or use".
-I am also the kind that will take pain for a year rather than go to a doctor :-).
+I am also the kind who will take pain for a year rather than go to a doctor :-).
 You are surely waiting for me to recommend ginseng - yes, try a quality 6-year ginseng as you try everything else.
 Maybe he will.
 Your pains are strenuous, but with ginseng, those miracles happen occasionally.
 His neuroprotective and centrally analgesic effect has already been described in part.
-Ginseng will also help mitigate the negative effects of long-term opiate use if you decide for them.
+Ginseng will also help mitigate the negative effects of long-term opiate use , if you decide for them.
 You write that "herbs and tinctures" you tried - but the herbs recommended for pain is a huge amount!
 Only in the Register of Traditional Chinese Medicine is herbal remedy against various pains at least fifty!
 Almost all kinds of diseases sooner or later cause pain.
 Most "anti-pain" herbs, whether central or foreign, actually do not block the pain itself but treat specific diseases.
 In your case, the pain seems to be nervous and more central, so none of these specific herbs will help you.

 And shot from the side - herbs against migraine